-Gingernut Biscuits (or Ginger Snaps) with a freshly brewed cup of coffee is the perfect afternoon treat.
-We love the fiery taste from the ginger and the crunchiness of them and they also hold together really well when dunked.
-These are Healthy Gingernut Biscuits, and vegan and gluten free too.
+Gingernut Biscuits (or Ginger Snaps) with a freshly brewed cup of coffee is the perfect winter afternoon treat.
+You have the fiery taste from the ginger and then that classic crunch - they also hold together really well when dunked in a cup of tea.
+With a few nutritious changes, these are Healthy Gingernut Biscuits, and dairy and gluten-free too.

 The flavour of ginger might divide people, but we LOVE it.
 These gingernut biscuits are a favourite in our house.
-Lots of flavour and texture and the perfect dunkable biscuit.
+Lots of flavour and texture and the perfect dunkable biscuit with some healthier swaps like nuts and maple syrup.

-I also find the ginger flavour really settling when I have a bad stomach and don't feel like much else.
-I practically lived on these when I was pregnant and had horrendous morning sickness.
+I also find the ginger flavour really settling when I have nausea and don't feel like much else.
+I practically lived on these during pregnancy and had horrendous morning sickness.

 Jump to: